 That’s the deal that most Americans have made.

-Thankfully, hundreds of thousands of people are starting to realize that they can pay less in fees while making better returns.
+Thankfully, hundreds of thousands of people are starting to realize that they can pay less in property management fees and property taxes while making better returns.
 There has been a mass exodus from actively managed funds to more passive investments such as index funds.

 So what’s the culprit?